PixelsForGlory/Procedural/README.md

 ![Texture Import Settings](../../../Screenshots/blob/master/TextureVoxelSetup.png?raw=true "Texture Import Settings")

 ## Usage

-There are two types of voxel meshes that can be created.
-A color voxel mesh and a texture voxel mesh.
+### Resource setup

-If the material is not setup in the root directory of the Resource folder, then the resource folder must be set in each `VeshMesh` type.
+If the material is not setup in the root directory of the Resource folder, then the resource folder must be set in each `VoxelMesh` type.
 For example, if installing using the NuGet package, make sure the following is set:

 ```
 ColorVoxelMesh.MaterialResourcePath = @"PixelsForGlory\ProceduralVoxelMesh\";
 TextureVoxelMesh.MaterialResourcePath = @"PixelsForGlory\ProceduralVoxelMesh\";
 ```

+### Color Voxel Mesh

-Creating a color voxel mesh at runtime is simple.
-The following example will create a randomly colored cube on a GameObject with a ColorVoxelMesh component:
+The following example will create a randomly colored cube on a `GameObject` with a `ColorVoxelMesh` component:

 ```
 using UnityEngine;